yrsong15/CellSociety/doc/DESIGN.md

 	+ One could utilize it to find the neighbors of a cell based on different definition on a subclasses of neighborhood.

 + **Shapes**
+    * Allows flexibility for different grid shapes by extending from the CustomShape class.
+    * Returns the specified shape (given in the XML file) that is positioned on the grid as it should be, according to the parameters its constructor was called with.

 + **Location**
 	+ Location is an abstraction that represents the location on the grid.